 Probability and Impact Matrix

 A common way to determine whether a risk is considered low, moderate, or high by combining the two dimensions of a risk: its probability of occurrence, and its impact on objectives if it occurs.

-Process is a term project managers use to describe the project management lifecycle, or how projects get done; it’s a set of interrelated actions and activities performed to achieve a specified set of products, results, or services.
+Process is a term project managers use to describe the project life cycle, or how projects get done; it’s a set of interrelated actions and activities performed to achieve a specified set of products, results, or services.

 Formalizes requests from anyone to the project manager.
 It requires the requestor not only to describe the change, but also to supply a reason why this change is appropriate and needed.
 Once the requestor has completed the form, the project manager can determine whether the change is indeed necessary, should be rejected, or should be delayed until the completion of the current project.

-A meeting or an event to introduce the project, the management backing the project, the project manager, and the team members.
+The project kickoff is a meeting or an event to introduce the project, the management backing the project, the project manager, and the team members.
 It should be casual but organized and used as a mechanism to assign ownership of the project to the team.
-Learn more on our kickoff meeting guide and learn how to start your projects right.

 The Project Management Institute (PMI) defines project management as the application of knowledge, skills, tools, and techniques to project activities in order to meet or exceed stakeholder needs and expectations.